13 Top-Rated Hiking Trails near Sacramento, CA

 2. The Quarry Trail, Auburn State Recreation Area

-Forty miles northeast of Sacramento, Auburn State Recreation Area encompasses a scenic landscape surrounding the North and Middle Fork of the American River.
+Auburn State Recreation Area encompasses a scenic landscape surrounding the North and Middle Fork of the American River, forty miles northeast of Sacramento.
 Over 100 miles of multi-use trails span this massive recreation area, where other popular activities include white-water rafting, camping, and gold panning.

-One of the most accessible trails, and perhaps the area's most scenic corridor, the Quarry Trail follows the Middle Fork for 5.6 miles with a moderate grade.
+The Quarry Trail is one of the most accessible trails, and perhaps the area's most scenic corridor.
+It follows the Middle Fork for 5.6 miles with a moderate grade and is popular for equestrian use and day hiking.

-Popular with equestrian use and day hiking, the Quarry Trail has numerous opportunities for side hikes and loops, including junctions with the historic Western States Trail.
-The mighty rapids of the American River can be seen and heard along the trail at the ominously named Murderer's Bar, and remnants of the old quarry also line the route.
+The Quarry Trail has numerous opportunities for side hikes and loops, including junctions with the historic Western States Trail.
+The mighty rapids of the American River are seen and heard along the trail at the ominously named Murderer's Bar.
+Remnants of the old quarry also line the route.

 Other scenic trailheads extend from the Quarry Trail parking area, including a short trail that leads to No-Hands Bridge.